 The following options are available to providers who are unsatisfied with Buckeye's decision to deny, limit, reduce, suspend, or terminate a covered service for lack of medical necessity.

 Pre-Service Provider Appeal

-Upon implementation of the Next Generation of Managed Care Ohio Department of Medicaid Provider Agreement: A pre-service appeal is the request for review of a "Notice of Adverse Action."
+A pre-service appeal is the request for review of a "Notice of Adverse Action."

 A "Notice of Adverse Action" is the denial or limited authorization of a requested service, including the: